Don’t try Photo Feeler until you read our Dos & Don’ts of Dating Profile Pictures

 5. Photos Are Too Old

-It’s tempting to put pictures of us from a few years back when our skin looked brighter and our hair looked shinier but don’t.
+This is a common problem with photos on photo feeler.
+While it’s tempting to put pictures of us from a few years back when our skin looked brighter and our hair looked shinier but don’t.
 Even if you haven’t aged that much, people can still tell it’s an outdated photo when they see you.
 The feedback on Photo Feeler can be brutally honest.
 If they can tell the photo is outdated, get ready for the harsh comments.

 We all change more than we think every year.
 Our hairstyle change, our clothes change, and even our expressions can change.
 It’s only fair to others to post photos that reflect the current you.

 Now that we have the don’ts out of the way, let’s get to the dos.
 That way your photos will rank high on photo feeler.